Carms-dev/gegi-law-gatsby-netlify/content/cases/ab-v-mad-wax-windsor-inc.md

 ---
 isCornerstone: false
-caseName: AB v.
+caseName: A.B. v.
 Mad Wax Windsor Inc.
 citation: 2020 HRTO 407
 description: The transgender applicant sought waxing services and was refused because the only person working at the time was a Muslim woman.
 The applicant